pingcap/docs/ticdc/ticdc-bidirectional-replication.md

 ### 不可复制的 DDL

-Non-replicable DDLs are the DDLs that have a great impact on the business and cannot be directly replicated to other TiDB clusters in bi-directional replication through TiCDC.
+Non-replicable DDLs are the DDLs that have a great impact on the business, and might cause data inconsistency between clusters.
+Non-replicable DDLs cannot be directly replicated to other TiDB clusters in bi-directional replication through TiCDC.
 Non-replicable DDLs must be executed through specific operations.

 Non-replicable DDLs include: